-How to Choose a Sober Living Home Near You - Carolina Recovery Center
+What to Look For in a Sober Living Home Near You

 Choosing to go to sober living after rehab is an important decision to make.
 Sober living homes, also referred to as transitional housing or halfway houses, provide a clean-living residence for people in early recovery.
 Many people choose to live at a sober home after treatment because it makes for an easier transition between a structured addiction treatment center and a return to everyday life.
 Others do so because they require ongoing care and don’t have a supportive home environment.
 However, all sober homes in North Carolina are different, so it’s important to know what to look for when choosing a sober living home near you.